 Michael was born in Wembley and moved to the Northwest edge of London at the age of eight, where he lived for most of the first 40 years of his life.
 At the age of 29, he took up writing.
 His debut poetry pamphlet ‘He Said / She Said’ was published by HappenStance Press in 2011.

-In 2016 he moved to Bath, and is currently teaching for Advanced Studies in England (an overseas study programme for American undergraduates, where he supervises extended fiction projects for third year undergraduates).
-He also works with writers one-to-one and teaches an online course for the novella-in-flash: https://novella-in-flash.com
+In 2016 he moved to Bath, and is currently teaching for Advanced Studies in England (an overseas study programme for American undergraduates, where he supervises extended fiction projects).
+He also works with writers one-to-one (editing or mentoring) and teaches an online course for the novella-in-flash: https://novella-in-flash.com

 Michael was judge of the 2019 Bath Novella-in-Flash Award, and will be judging the competition again in 2020.
 He judged the 2019 Hastings LitFest Flash Fiction competition and the inaugural Tongues and Grooves Prose Poem Prize 2018.

 Since 2011 as a workshop facilitator he has taught over 700 workshops for 15 different charities and educational organisations in lifelong learning and Higher Education.
 He has facilitated workshops at the Annual Conference for the National Association of Writers in Education (2016, 2017, 2018, 2019), several literary festivals including the UK Flash Fiction Festival (2017, 2018, 2019), and has taught as a Specialist Visiting Lecturer at Bath Spa University.

 He has a PTLLS City & Guilds teaching certificate (West Herts College, 2014), and completed the Institute of Education’s Facilitator Development training programme in 2018.
 He has been a Director of the National Association of Writers in Education since February 2017.